jbx-protocol/juice-docs-v2/docs/api/contracts/jbpaymentterminalstore/write/recordusedallowanceof.md

   // Get a reference to the project's current funding cycle. fundingCycle = fundingCycleStore.currentOf(_projectId);

-  // Get a reference to the new used overflow allowance. uint256 _newUsedOverflowAllowanceOf = usedOverflowAllowanceOf[IJBPaymentTerminal(msg.sender)][
+  // Get a reference to the new used overflow allowance for this funding cycle configuration. uint256 _newUsedOverflowAllowanceOf = usedOverflowAllowanceOf[IJBPaymentTerminal(msg.sender)][
     _projectId
   ][fundingCycle.configuration] + _amount;